sandeepmj/javascript-variables-comparison-operators/README.md

 ![](/img/menu-expanded.png)

-We aren't likely do much more with objects this semester.
-They are incredibly powerful and you will hear people (TC) talk about JavaScript being an object-oriented language.
+We aren't likely do much more with objects this semester, but are incredibly powerful, flexible and complex.
+Objects are what make JavaScript an "object-oriented" language.

 ## Comparison Operators